CarrierOps/1P-Wiki/SOP/good_data_habits.md

 **SINE: Simple Is Not Easy**

 A simple solution to a complicated problem is often very efficient.
-Being efficient is not necessarily easy, but it's **necessary**.
+Being efficient is not easy, but it's **necessary**.

+**Best Practices When Creating Tables**

+The following points are must haves when making tools from raw data in silver that will be used to power dashboards.

+- Partition & Cluster Your Tables.
+- Have Only Necessary Columns.
+- Simplify Your Logic -> See The 4 Design Principles
+- When Prototyping, Only Use A Subset Of The Data In The Dashboard For Testing.
+- Use Multiline Comments(Especially Useful For CTEs)